Robert-96/gimp-color-palettes/README.md

 ## Adding the palettes

-### Inkscape

-Copy the `.gpl` file in the folder `/palettes`, which you create in the folder indicated at **Edit ‣ Preferences ‣ System: User config**.

-Restart Inkscape to see the new palette in the list.

 ### GIMP

 Copy the `.gpl` file in the folder `/palettes`, which you create in the folder indicated at **Edit ‣ Preferences ‣ Folders ‣ Palettes**.

 Restart GIMP to see the new palette in the list.

+### Inkscape

+Copy the `.gpl` file in the folder indicated at **Edit ‣ Preferences ‣ System: User palettes**.

+Restart Inkscape to see the new palette in the list.

 ## License